 - Verbal and non-verbal

 - Usually unconscious

 How can micro-behaviours impact inclusion in the workplace?

 More and more organisations are striving to create inclusive cultures in the workplace to help improve employee engagement, career progression and overall performance both on an individual level but also companywide.
-But there are some areas particularly hard to tackle because, much like unconscious bias, we are not aware of them.
+But there are some areas particularly hard to tackle because, much like implicit or unconscious bias, we are not aware of them.

 A quick glance at the clock during a conversation.
 Checking your phone during a meeting.
 Implying you are busier than everyone else.
 These little actions can reveal a lot about what you’re thinking and can send powerful messages to the people around you.
 But it can often be hard to identify micro-behaviours.
 And when the targets do recognise these micro-behaviours, it can be difficult to explain why these little actions can result in big problems.
 Since these behaviours are ‘micro’, they are often labelled as insignificant.

 Yet, micro-behaviours can significantly impact how the level of inclusion and value we feel.
 It can impact our motivation to be engaged with those around us and our work.
 Other examples of negative micro-behaviours include: